stulu08/premake-core-static-lib/README.md

 </p>

 # Welocme to Stulu Premake
+### Just premake as an static lib

-## Basicly I just put all the stuff premake used in in the main project, wrote like 10 lines to execute premake and build it as a static lib
+Basicly I just put all the stuff premake used in in the main project, wrote like 10 lines to execute premake and build it as a static lib.
+Why?
+Because maybe you like premake and want to do something where you need to create project files directly by code and dont want to do weird things like system("premake5 -vs2022")

 ## NOTE:
 - Its a static lib not a dll